 We’re often asked questions about the laws regarding hypnosis and the practice of hypnotherapy in different countries around the world.

-So I’ve put together the following information for you about hypnosis and the law for various countries around the world.
+Therefore I’ve put together the following information for you about hypnosis and the law for various countries around the world.
 You will find them listed as links to further resources – later I will detail the body of information into a more comprehensive post.

 Broadly speaking, the legal situation in the UK is that therapies and treatments are not regulated (by common law) but that some professional titles are regulated.
 In theory, you can do brain surgery on your neighbour but you can’t call yourself “a surgeon”!
 Because it’s a ‘protected title’.